Written by Pradeep

 Not only are tomatoes very healthy, but they are also yummy.
 They can be incorporated into your daily diet in a number of ways.

 Thankfully, as we mentioned before, Indian food already includes tomatoes.
 For instance, most of our curries contain tomato and onion pastes.
 We also add tomatoes to some of our breakfast delicacies like Upma and chutneys.
 Even in continental recipes, it is not uncommon to see sun-dried tomatoes and grilled tomatoes.

 It is very important to choose the right tomato in order to enjoy all its benefits and taste.
 Some ways of choosing the perfect tomato are:

-Just like any food item, too much of tomatoes can also backfire.
-It is important to keep all food items in moderation during pregnancy so that your diet contains a large variety of fruits, vegetables and grains.
+Just like any food item, too many tomatoes can also backfire.
+It is important to keep all food items in moderation during pregnancy so that your diet contains a large variety of fruits, vegetables, and grains.
 Although tomatoes during pregnancy are healthy, if you consume too many tomatoes during pregnancy, it can lead to: